-- We have committed to transitioning our egg supply to 100% cage-free eggs in all U.S. restaurants by 2025.
+- We have committed to transitioning our egg supply to 100% cage-free eggs in our restaurants globally by 2025.

-- All facilities that provide cage-free egg products must comply with standards and practices for laying hens by providing certification from the American Humane Certified Program, the Certified Humane Program, or the United Egg Producers Certified Program (UEP).
+- All facilities that provide cage-free egg products for US restaurants must comply with standards and practices for laying hens by providing certification from the American Humane Certified Program, the Certified Humane Program, or the United Egg Producers Certified Program.

 - All facilities that provide egg products (excluding cage-free) must demonstrate compliance with U.S. generally accepted animal welfare guidelines.